Swoffa/SublimeKickAssemblerC64/README.md

 Sublime Package for for C64 development with Kick Assembler, contains language configuration/syntax coloring, build system and some snippets.
 Support for Windows and OSX.

-Installation With Package Control, OSX and Windows
+Installation with Package Control, OSX and Windows
 -----------------
 Install [Package Control](https://sublime.wbond.net/) for Sublime and install package [Kick Assembler (C64)](https://sublime.wbond.net/packages/Kick%20Assembler%20(C64))